 - Princeton summer programs are a popular freshman summer option.
 They allow you to complete language requirements or pursue other interests in a small group setting.
 It can be difficult to gain competitive internships in freshman summer, so it’s a good time to head abroad.

 - The International Internship Program offers numerous health-related summer opportunities for freshmen, sophomores, and juniors.

-- WWS and EEB concentrators often go abroad through department-sponsored programs in junior year.
+- SPIA and EEB concentrators often go abroad through department-sponsored programs in junior year.

 - The Office of International Programs offers other ideas for research and service abroad.